JanAguilo/fsl-net/research/findings.md

 ## What is a feature shift?
 - A feature shift occurs when a given feature behaves differently in two different datasets.
 For example, we could have the feature blood pressure from two different hospital datasets, where hospital A could have calculated this data with a calibrated device while hospital's B device might be old.
 So it could happen that the mean is higher in Hospital B and the variance is larger.
 Here, a feature shift happens.

-- Combining structured data from multiple sources can leat to mismatching and biased features, due to incorrect data collection procedures, human entry errors, faulty standardization, or erroneous data processing.
+- Combining structured data from multiple sources can lead to mismatching and biased features, due to incorrect data collection procedures, human entry errors, faulty standardization, or erroneous data processing.

 ## Feature Shift Localization (FSL)
 - Feature shift localization is the task of enumerating which features of multi-dimensional datasets are originating the distribution shift between two or more data sources